 Note that the new registrar still needs to accept the incoming domain.
 If an outgoing transfer does not succeed after submitting the new IPS tag, please contact the new registrar for more information.

 A trade of a .uk domain is done by updating the domain's owner contact.
+Nominet will send an e-mail to the current and new domain holder to inform them about the trade.
 Note that a new validation process may start, if Nominet was not able to verify the address automatically.

 A change of contact details can be done by updating the associated handles in the control panel.
 After saving the changes the domain name will be updated realtime.

 If a domain name expires, it will be unavailable for a period of 90 days: the first 30 days a general notice will be shown, after 30 days the domain name will be suspended and 60 days later the domain name becomes available for registration again.
 The registrant will receive an e-mail from Nominet.